shatoum/pfch-2015/README.md

        response_dict = {}

-  Set parameters;
+  Set parameters:

     for offsetval in offsetvalues:
-        payload = { 'q' : "COLLECTION OF INTEREST", 'images' : 1, 'limit' : 45 (which is the greatest number of items you can view at          once), 'offset' : offsetval }
+        payload = { 'q' : "COLLECTION OF INTEREST", 'images' : 1, 'limit' : 45, 'offset' : offsetval }
         r = requests.get("http://www.vam.ac.uk/api/json/museumobject/", params=payload)
         response_dict = json.loads(r.text)
         for a_record in response_dict['records']:

-You can print(a_record) to make sure it works
+You can print(a_record) to make sure it works.

 Now create rows for metadata you want and save everything to a csv: